 Nylas recommends doing the following to improve your email deliverability:

-- If a message doesn't get through (for example, when the Nylas API returns a 429 error code), wait before retrying.
+429error code), wait before retrying.
 If it fails again, use an exponential backoff to prevent the account from being flagged or rate-limited.

 Microsoft Outlook has a rigid filter system and a reputation system.
-If a specific email address sends a lot of emails but doesn't get any replies, its reputation score decreases and it is eventually tagged as a spam/junk sender.
-To avoid this, have the recipients add the email address as a safe sender or as part of a safe mailing list.
+If a specific email address sends a lot of email messages but doesn't get any replies, its reputation score decreases and it is eventually tagged as a spam/junk sender.
+To avoid this, have recipients add your email address as a safe sender or as part of a safe mailing list.